Ninnat/ninnat.github.io/_posts/2018-03-06-representation-basics.md

     $K$, $\text{End}_G (V)$ is proportional to the identity operator,
     $\text{End}_G (V) = k\id$, $k \in K$.

-The first observation is proved by noting that the image and the kernel of an intertwiner are subrepresentations.
+*Proof.* The first observation is proved by noting that the image and the kernel of an intertwiner are subrepresentations.
 If either is nontrivial, then the irrep has a nontrivial subrepresentation, which is a contradiction.